 If you understand the importance of planning in management and want to grasp all the benefits of this function, consider the following 5 factors that determine the effectiveness of planning.

 Although planning is a managerial function, it should not be done by one person behind a closed door.
 On the contrary, it is the task of a manager to make planning a collaborative and inclusive process.
 Make your employees feel engaged in the process of planning, and they will be eager to commit to the plan and take on shared responsibility for its realisation.
+They might even have innovative ideas you would otherwise have missed.

 2. Data, not assumptions